-Partitioned cookies, or CHIPS, could be an elegant solution to the deprecation of third-party cookies.
+Partitioned cookies, or CHIPS, could be an elegant solution to deprecating third-party cookies.
 But how do they work?
-And, what problems do they solve?
+And what problems do they solve?

-Why it matters — CHIPS offers the technical integration of third-party cookies but with the privacy protections of site-scoped access to data, permitting first parties to work with vendors to manage their first-party data with reduced risk of data leakage, but how do they work and when should we ask for a side of CHIPS?
+Why it matters — CHIPS offers the technical integration of third-party cookies but with the privacy protections of site-scoped access to data.
+This lets first parties work with vendors to manage their first-party data with reduced data leakage risk.
+But how do they work, and when should we ask for a side of CHIPS?

-The CHIPS proposal outlines 3 core use cases CHIPS should enable:
+The CHIPS proposal outlines three core use cases CHIPS should enable:

 - SaaS providers offer as a widget to a publisher that requires identifying different users within the scope of the first party but not across sites.

-- Headless Content Management System providers, such as platforms that make it easy to manage the content of a blog as a service, while letting the first party control the actual presentation of the blog content on their first party page.
+- Headless Content Management System providers, such as platforms, make it easy to manage blog content as a service.
+At the same time, let the first party control the actual blog content presentation on their first-party page.

-- Sandbox domains for serving untrusted user content, such as googleusercontent.com, which is a domain where Google users can upload content and therefore Google wishes to ensure the user-uploaded content can never access the cookies in the google.com domain.
+- Sandbox domains serve untrusted user content, such as googleusercontent.com, a domain where Google users can upload content.
+Therefore, Google wishes to ensure the user-uploaded content can never be accessed by the cookies in the google.com domain.

-To set cookies that are partitioned to the first party, third parties should add the new “Partitioned” attribute to the cookie, signaling to the browser that the third party expects and intends the cookie to be scoped to the current first party domain.
-Chrome proposes that all partitioned cookies must be secure, including the Secure attribute and __HOST prefix.
+To set cookies partitioned to the first party, third parties should add the new “Partitioned” attribute to the cookie.
+This signals to the browser the third party expects and intends to scope the cookie to the current first-party domain.
+Chrome proposes all partitioned cookies must be secure, including the Secure attribute and __HOST prefix.

 The CHIPS proposal is, on balance, an elegant solution.
-By continuing to rely on the technical rails of third-party cookies but limiting their scope to single-sites, CHIPS threads the needle to help third parties to move towards the first-party-scoped contexts for cookies that we expect to see when the Privacy Sandbox is fully implemented for all cross-site channels.
+By continuing to rely on the technical rails of third-party cookies but limiting their scope to single sites, CHIPS threads the needle to help third parties move towards the first-party-scoped contexts for cookies that we expect to see when the Privacy Sandbox is fully implemented for all cross-site channels.